William04A/pispeedtest/README.md

 _____________

 **Hey there!
 Just to let you know, PiSpeedtest is still being actively maintained as in I can go in and fix things if there is a demand for it.
 A few things are missing and I'm pretty sure some servers are down and so on.
-In 2020, I am planning a bigger rewrite which uses other services for version control and cloud saving along with code updates.
+I am planning a bigger rewrite which uses other services for version control and cloud saving along with code updates.
 Worth to mention is that I have grown so much in my coding compared to when I started to write PiSpeedtest.
 Version numbers are not accurate at all - I will switch over to Semver.
 With all that said - PiSpeedtest should still be usuable - and I am so excited for the rewrite!**

+And please note:

+**Super disclaimer**

+This was a project I made early before learning about proper versioning or code quality.
+I am writing this years later just to empahize that this repository is nostalgia!
+It shows the growth in my coding!
+I am aware that the code quality in this project is very bad.
+To see what my current quality looks like, check out my new acc sotpotatis on GitHub!

 ### Features:
 **Here are some of PiSpeedtest´s features:**